adr1enbe4udou1n/laravel-boilerplate/README.md

 ### Requirements

 * PHP 7.1
-* MySQL with JSON support or Postgres SQL with JSON support
+* MySQL 5.7 with JSON support or Postgres SQL

-> For Mariadb you can use a laravel-mariadb package. (https://packagist.org/packages/ybr-nx/laravel-mariadb)
+> For Mariadb you can use this [laravel-mariadb package](https://packagist.org/packages/ybr-nx/laravel-mariadb).

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)